agsh/onvif/README.md

 ### getConfigurationOptions(configurationToken, callback)
 *PTZ.* Get supported coordinate systems including their range limitations for selected configuration.
 Extends corresponding configuration object

-### stop(options, callback)
-*PTZ.* Stop ongoing pan, tilt and zoom movements of absolute relative and continuous type

-Options and callback are optional.
-The options properties are:

-- `profileToken` (optional) - defines media profile to use and will define the configuration of the content of the stream.
-Default is `#activeSource.profileToken`
-- `panTilt` (optional) - set true when we want to stop ongoing pan and tilt movements.
-If `panTilt` arguments are not present, this command stops these movements.
-- `zoom` (optional) - set true when we want to stop ongoing zoom movement.
-If `zoom` arguments are not present, this command stops ongoing zoom movement.

 ## Links
 WSDL schemes and docs: